tanad191/10EQS-Evaluation-Project_Adrian-Tan/report.md

 Should quantity per unit be present in the product name, it will be converted into pounds per unit; the program checks what unit the item is sold in, and if the amount of an item per package is in pounds then that amount will be used in subsequent calculations as-is.
 If the item is sold in ounces, the number of ounces per package is divided by 16 to obtain the pounds per package.
 For tea bags, a pound of tea leaves is assumed to be equivalent to 200 bags, so the amount of bags is divided by 200 to obtain the pound weight.
 Once the pound-weights per unit for all items are obtained, we multiply the price for each item by its restock threshold to get price per monthly restock, and the pound-weight for each item by its restock threshold to get quantity per monthly restock.

-We then extract the sum of all prices per monthly restock for items in the "coffee" or "tea" categories and multiply this by twelve months to get the total supply price per year for all coffee and tea items put together.
+We then extract the sum of all prices per monthly restock for all items and multiply this by twelve months to get the total supply price per year for all beverage items put together.
 Thus, we have:

 Local beverage earnings per pound: <b>$17.91</b>

+Finally, we multiply the monthly beverage earnings by twelve months to get the earnings per year, assuming all stock is sold before the end of the year:

+Local beverage earnings per year: <b>$35,249.76</b>

-## Average US beverage price per year
+## Average U.S. beverage price per year

-From the webscraped in2013dollars.com dataset, we extract the average coffee and tea price from the year 2024.
-We then extract the sum of all weights per monthly restock for items in each category and multiply this by both twelve months and to get the total supply price per year for all items of that category.
-Thus, we have:
+For these calculations, assume that the national average is for each pound-unit of any beverage ingredient sold in any U.S. city.
+From the webscraped in2013dollars.com dataset, we extract the average beverage price from the year 2024 to get:

-National average price per pound: <b>$28.48</b>
+National average price per pound (2024): <b>$28.48</b>

+Multiplying this by the total beverage weight and by twelve months, we obtain the expenses per year if we buy all our beverage ingredients at national average price:

+Total expenses based on average ingredient price: <b>$56,048.64</b>

+The price at which our goods are sold is thus, on average, below the average price of all beverages in all U.S. cities.
+However, this would also mean that if we were to buy our inventory at the average national price as per the current rate, we would be at a deficit because even the lowest average beverage price within the last two decades, at $19.26 in 2002, is still over a dollar above our average beverage price.

 # Future recommendations

+As noted above, on average we sell our beverages at a price below the national average, which has the benefit of attracting customers who would be more interested in saving money by purchasing from a seller whose price offerings are lower, but assuming that we buy inventory strictly at the national average rate, and assuming that rate is per pound of beverage ingredient, we will be facing a deficit of <b>$20,798.88</b> per year (based on the national average in 2024).
+However, prices for individual beverage ingredients vary in the same way as those of our goods do depending on the type of beverage being purchased.
+To better match expenses to earnings and potentially turn a profit, we would need to find a choice or selection of vendors for each drink type that offer ingredients at the lowest price possible while still maintaining sufficient ingredient quality (since a higher-quality product will also be good for sales).

+The other recommendation for profit increase, assuming lower-price vendors are unavailable and/or quality cannot be sacrificed, would be to offer our goods at higher prices, bringing the average earning price per pound of ingredient closer to the national average.
+This is more risky if the lower prices are the primary reason for customers wanting to buy from us in the first place, but if we can find higher-quality vendors for ingredients to improve the goods themselves, then the price increase may be worth the additional investment due to better public standing improving business as much as lower prices.
+However, selecting higher-quality vendors may also run the risk of the expenses being increased in turn due to having to spend more to afford the ingredients they have on offer.

+As such, the recommendations are largely dependent on whether or not we can find vendors that offer the same quality of product at a lower cost to us:

+- If vendors that sell ingredients of an acceptable quality at lower prices exist, change the vendors to the option that reduces expenses, and potentially increase the restock threshold to offer more of the product to customers.

+- If there are no vendors that can provide ingredients below the national average, instead raise the prices of the goods we sell, but also look for vendors that provide higher-quality versions of these items.
+In this way, we can make a trade-off between attracting customers with our current lower prices and bolstering our PR among the consumer base with higher-quality purchases.

+(c) Adrian Tan, 2025